scritcash/scrit-whitepaper/scrit-whitepaper.md

 Using single packet UDP requests and responses with encrypted payloads allows the development of censorship resilient mint networks.

-For recovery or large transactions communication to the mint employs TLS over TCP.
+For recovery or large transactions communication to the mint the client uses TLS over TCP.

 Furthermore, the transaction format allows the relaying of transactions through active trustless proxies that efficiently distribute the